dribdat/docs/README.md

 ## Deployment

-This command updates the gh-pages branch on GitHub:
+We are currently deploying this inside of a tidy [GitHub Action](.github/workflows/livemark-gh-pages.yml), no need for manual upload.
+This command force updates the gh-pages branch on GitHub:

 `livemark build && ghp-import -p -f -o docs/`

-We are currently running this inside of a tidy [GitHub Action](.github/workflows/livemark-gh-pages.yml), no need for manual upload.
+(Use only if there's an issue with the Action!)